2025–26 WABA League

 The 2025–26 WABA League is the 25th season of this competition for the top women's teams in the Adriatic region.

-Budućnost Bemax are the defending champions.
+Budućnost Bemax were the defending champions, but they lost in the semifinals.
+They beat Partizan 1953 54–46 in the third place match.

+Montana 2003 won the title, defeating Cinkarna Celje 69–66 in the final.

 Format

-The eight teams all played in a double round robin system where the top four advance to the final four to decide the champions.
+The seven teams all played in a double round robin system where the top four advance to the final four to decide the champions.

 Teams

 The teams were announced on 27 June 2025.
-An undecided eighth team will be confirmed in the future.

 The labels in the parentheses show how each team qualified for the place of its starting round: